-Wooden frame greenhouses are less and less popular.
-They are very classy and beautiful because of their natural look and feel, but they are a lot more expensive than aluminum frames.
-Wooden greenhouses of good quality are usually made out of Canadian Ceder wood.
-This wood is resistant to humidity and is not influenced by temperature difference.
+Wooden greenhouses offer a beautiful and natural look and fit perfectly in every backyard.
+However they are becoming less and less popular because the wood is less weather resistant, heavier and more expensive than the popular aluminum frames.
+Most wooden greenhouses are made out of Canadian Ceder wood, this wood is resistant to humidity and is not influenced by temperature differences.

-Aluminum greenhouses are light and durable.
-They can’t rust and need a minimum of maintenance.
-Another benefit is that aluminum greenhouses have very narrow grooves which allow a maximum of light to reach the plants.
-Because of the light construction, it’s important to anchor the foundations carefully; you don’t want the wind to blow your greenhouse away!
+Currently, aluminum greenhouses are the most popular greenhouses.
+They are light, durable and need a minimum of maintenance.
+Aluminum greenhouses have very narrow grooves which allow a maximum amount of light to reach the plants.
+Make sure your greenhouses is anchored well, aluminum is an extremely light material and you don’t want the wind to move or break your greenhouse.

 How large should your greenhouse be?